 Our Information Sessions are back in November.
 These are an opportunity to stay up to date with what we are doing here at National Theatre of Parramatta, from our 2018 season to future industry programs and developments.
-Plus its a chance for us to meet with you and an opportunity for you to meet other creative.
+Plus it’s a chance for us to meet with you and an opportunity for you to meet other creatives.

 These sessions will be held over two evenings and one afternoon from 16-18 November at Riverside Theatres.
 As part of these sessions we will be presenting a number of playwriting focused events, including new readings from recently graduated NIDA writers and a free playwriting workshop presented by NIDA Head of Writing Dr Stephen Sewell.

 We will also be hosting our inaugural Page to Stage playreadings shining a spotlight on four Western Sydney artists, participants of our playwriting mentorship program.

 These events are followed by a post-event drink.
 There is limited capacity to all of these events, bookings are essential make sure to secure your place.

 Thursday 16th November at 7pm